-With deep drawn methods, parts can be manufactured to be over ten times deeper compared to the outer diameter.
+With deep-drawn methods, parts can be manufactured to be over ten times deeper compared to the outer diameter.

 Therefore, the first die and punch radii must be calculated carefully.
-If calculations of die radius are too large, it will wrinkle, too small and it will prevent the material from flowing correctly.
+If calculations of die radius are too large, it will wrinkle, too small, and it will prevent the material from flowing correctly.

 Each tool must be polished thoroughly to help material flow properly, while high-strength steel should be used at the die entrance.

-Clearance between the tool and cup is another important area that requires close attention to final ratios between the flow, stretch, and hardening.
+Clearance between the tool and cup is another critical area that requires close attention to final ratios between the flow, stretch, and hardening.
 Additionally, press speed is significant as being too low will affect the material’s flow.
 However, too fast, and it causes cracking.

 Deep Drawn Benefits